 We recruit new listeners twice per year!
 To begin the application process, attend one of our info sessions, hosted at the beginning of every Fall and Spring semester.
+Fall 2023 applications are currently closed, but please check back at the beginning of the Spring semester if you are interested in joining!

 Join us to learn about what’s involved with the training process, the application process, and being a Nightline listener!
 If you have any questions or concerns, you can message us on Facebook or email us at [email protected].
 You can also like us on Facebook and follow us on Instagram to see updates about getting involved with training.
 Hope to see lots of you there!